An Intensive Course for High School Steiner

 Monday 13th January-Friday 17th January 2020

 We are very excited to announce our keynote speaker will be Craig Holdrege from the Nature Institute, US.
-This is a wonderful opportunity to hear Craig share his work as Director and Founder of the Nature Institute.
-The theme of his presentation will be announced in due course.
+This is a wonderful opportunity to hear Craig share his work as Director and Founder of The Nature Institute.
+The theme of daily lectures is “From Encounter to Insight- pathways of experience in education.”
+He will also offer afternoon workshops on Goethean Inquiry.

-The Nature Institute’s methodology is inspired by integrative thinkers and scientists, such as Johann Wolfgang von Goethe, Rudolf Steiner, Owen Barfield, and Kurt Goldstein.
-We develop ways of thinking and perception that integrate self-reflective and critical thought, imagination, and careful, detailed observation of nature’s phenomena.
+Our methodology is inspired by integrative thinkers and scientists, such as Johann Wolfgang von Goethe, Rudolf Steiner, Owen Barfield, and Kurt Goldstein.
+We develop ways of thinking and perception that integrate self-reflective and critical thought, imagination, and careful, detailed observation of phenomena.

 Goethe’s words stand as a motto for our efforts: “If we want to attain a living understanding of nature, we must become as flexible and mobile as nature herself.”